-The Proposed Project is located on the southwest corner of Tamarisk Avenue and Orange Street, which are considered Local Streets that primarily serve residential neighborhoods.
-Based on the trip generation calculated for the Project (Appendix A, CalEEMod), operation of the proposed Project would result in an additional 521 ADT.
-Based on the Project size of approximately 64 units, it is anticipated that the peak hour traffic would not exceed 50 vehicles on the average in the AM or PM peak hours.
-While no traffic data is available for either Tamarisk Avenue or Orange Street, it is anticipated that because these are local streets that serve residential neighborhoods, the level of service would be at or better than D, as allowed by the General Plan.
+The Proposed Project is located on Smoke Tree Street, which is a Local Street that primarily serves residential neighborhoods.
+Based on the trip generation calculated for the Project (Appendix G), operation of the proposed Project would result in an additional 580 ADT.
+While no traffic data is available for Smoke Tree Street, 11th Avenue or 9th Avenue, it is anticipated that because these are local streets that serve residential neighborhoods, the level of service would be at or better than D, as allowed by the General Plan.
 Therefore, the Project would not be inconsistent with the level of service as identified in the General Plan.
 The impact would be less than significant, and no mitigation is required.